 2024 Accessibility Programme

-As New Zealand’s premier short film festival, Show Me Shorts Film Festival is proud to provide opportunities for Kiwis with hearing or vision impairments to enjoy short films.
+As New Zealand’s premier short film festival, Show Me Shorts Film Festival is proud to provide opportunities for all Kiwis to enjoy short films.

-For the first time this year, there are cinemas screenings of short film collections available in the three main centres with Captions for the hearing impaired.
+For the first time this year, there are cinemas screenings of short film collections available in the three main centres with Captions.

 1. Sun 20 Oct, 6pm - Beachside Cinemas, Auckland